rmp15/cdc_population_monthly_infer/README.md

 Actual output to use found at: output/population_processed/10_year_age_groups

-note: please run 0_00_create_folder_structure.R first to create folders which may not be there when first loaded.\
 note: a_03 contains a lookup of FIPS Codes which have been changed over time to be consistent over time.

 Data for Vintage 2020 downloaded from CDC Wonder at https://wonder.cdc.gov/bridged-race-population.html \